Agnes Fay Morgan: Department leadership, motherhood and later career

 From 1916 through her retirement in 1954, Morgan was a department chair or co-chair.
-Initially, the leadership of the Department of Home Economics was split between Morgan (as the head of the household science division) and Mary Patterson (as the head of the household arts division).
+In 1919, the leadership of the Department of Home Economics was split between Morgan (as the head of the household science division) and Mary Patterson (as the head of the household arts division).
 Morgan was not fond of sharing a department with Patterson, who had a background in decorative arts and no inclination toward science.
 By 1920, Berkeley president David Prescott Barrows agreed to Morgan's request to separate the two divisions into distinct departments since they had different curricula, philosophies and faculty, and Morgan became the sole chair of the Department of Household Science.
+Despite pushback from university administration to keep the program strictly vocational, Morgan advocated to protect her department's scientific requirements resulting in graduates who were recruited for medical and laboratory roles.

 Morgan waited until her academic rank was secure before becoming pregnant.
-She had a son in 1923, the same year that she became a full professor.
+She had a son named Arthur Ivason Jr. in 1923, the same year that she became a full professor.
 Colleagues were surprised when she had the baby, as she had not mentioned being pregnant and she hid the physical evidence of her pregnancy with her long laboratory jacket.
 Morgan remembered the reaction of one male colleague when she told him the news; he said if she had five children as he did, she would have hardly noticed the new baby.
 Morgan's mother moved in with her and cared for the baby so that Morgan could work uninterrupted.

 In the mid-1920s, Morgan foresaw the eventual need for graduate education in nutrition.
 She said that dietitians would not be fully appreciated within the medical field without a strong grounding in science and an ability to implement the research findings of laboratory scientists.
 Wanting to establish dietetics as a profession rather than a service industry, Morgan emphasized the "cleavage of the dietitian to the physician's end of the hospital table, and away from the nurse's."
 This statement itself had little effect at the time, however, as dietetics remained primarily concerned with the practical aspects of feeding people in the hospital.